New Hampshire Mesothelioma & Asbestos Lawyer

 Asbestos was widely used in many fields for its heat-resistant properties, making its way into construction materials, insulation, and industrial equipment.
 Occupations typically associated with asbestos exposure in New Hampshire include:

 Turbines, generators, and other equipment at power plants often contained asbestos materials to protect against excessive heat and prevent fires.
-Workers may have been exposed to asbestos while installing or repairing these components.
+Plant workers may have been exposed to asbestos while installing or repairing these components.

 Many older school buildings were built when asbestos was commonly used in construction, potentially exposing students, teachers, and staff to these forgotten materials even today.
 St. Mary’s College in Greenfield, St. Paul’s School in Concord, and Plainfield Grammar School were all built with—and still contain—asbestos products.